dsp-testing/diff-tracer/README.md

 The original
 [design document](https://docs.google.com/document/d/1I134wAefXgpRy7SzC7SQT3Zj2PPTfNbR5wH4HXWlNao/edit#heading=h.msq7u3o3f8h6)

+## Name

+This is a temporary name.
+A better name will come in time

 ## Project Idea

 The original design document was based around the idea of using `strace` to